-Alcohol use disorder, also referred to as alcoholism, is a problem drinking that becomes severe.
-It is a common disorder.
-There is an estimated 16 million people in the United States have alcohol use disorder.
+Alcohol use disorder, also referred to as alcoholism, is a drinking problem that becomes severe.
+An estimated 16 million people in the United States have alcohol use disorder, making it a common disorder.
 Rates of this disorder are greater among adult men than among adult women.
 Alcohol use disorder is defined by a cluster of behavioral and physical symptoms, which can include tolerance, withdrawal, and craving.
-If the pattern of drinking that a person indulges in results in repeated significant distress and problems functioning in their daily functioning, you likely have alcohol use disorder.
+If the pattern of drinking that a person indulges in results in repeated significant distress and problems functioning in their daily functioning, they likely have alcohol use disorder.
 Over time, drinking too much alcohol may change the normal function of the areas of your brain associated with the experience of judgement, pleasure, and the ability to exercise control over one’s behavior.
-This may result in craving alcohol to try to restore good feelings or reduce negative ones.
+This may result in craving alcohol to try to restore positive feelings or reduce negative ones.
 Alcohol use disorder can be life threatening and can impact not just the individual, but also friends, family, colleagues, etc.

-There can be several causes to alcohol use disorder.
-Various factors like genetic, psychological, social and environmental factors can all impact how drinking alcohol affects your body and behavior.
+There can be several causes of alcohol use disorder.
+Various factors like genetic, psychological, social, and environmental factors can all impact how drinking alcohol affects your body and behavior.
 For certain people drinking has a different and stronger impact that can lead to alcohol use disorder that it may not have on others.